MichelleMoran431/Fundamentals-of-Data-Analysis-Project-2020/README.md

 ## Project 2020 - Fundamentals of Data analysis.
 Using the Powerproduction dataset and jupyter notebook

 #### NB: All references for this project can be located in the project notebook file project 2020.ipynb
+         Please execute the cells in the project notebook from the start right down in order to for the code to work

 #### Task